tytydraco/yessleep/out/Why_I_dont_stay_at_AirBnbs_anymore.md

 “Race ya!”
 Jackson screamed, while barreling ahead of me.

 “Hey!
 No fair!”
 I laughed, chasing him, but just barely keeping up.
-I followed him to our room, it was amazing.
+He pointed to a room on the top floor and motioned for me to follow him to it.
+I followed him to the room, it was amazing.
 It had a big loft with our beds on it, and a huge tv, plus there was a giant window on the loft level.

 “This place is awesome!”
 Jackson shouted while climbing up the ladder to the loft, I followed and peered out the window into the enchanting winter forest just behind the cabin, I had the feeling this trip was gonna be amazing.

 I was wrong.

 A few hours after we arrived, my 18 year old brother Isaac came, he marveled at the cabins beauty and charm, and so did Megan and Drew when they arrived.
 The first few days were great, we all drove to the ski hill together, my dad would take us boys skiing, while my mom and sister relaxed in the lodge, since my sister was pregnant with my first nephew at the time.
 It was on the 3rd night that something strange began to happen.
 I woke up at around 2 in the morning, to the sound of sticks or something being thrown at the huge window in Jackson and I’s room.
-I sat awake and listened for a few moments while staring at the window, even though the curtain was covering the window, the light from the moon allowed me to watch the silhouette’s of the sticks hitting the window, they weren’t big, they were thin and small, but big enough to make a distinct tapping noise every time they hit.
+I sat awake and listened for a few moments while staring at the window, even though there was a thin curtain covering the window, the light from the moon allowed me to watch the silhouette’s of the sticks hitting the window, they weren’t big, they were thin and small, but big enough to make a distinct tapping noise every time they hit.

 *tap*